ShaunakTheHedgehog/slot_free_neural_computation/README.md

 The K-winner MHN extends the Modern Hopfield Network (MHN) framework by introducing a **k-winner-take-all rule** at the hidden layer, thereby enforcing sparse yet distributed neural representations, akin to real biological neural representations of memories.
 The K-winner MHN framework also allows for sparse network connnectivity and graded weight updates, altogether affording greater retention of older memories.

 The functions provided here enable replication of the key retrieval and sensitivity analyses in the accompanying research manuscript.
+The main functions documented below can be found in the code file `kwinner_samhn_comparison.py`, and this code relies on the accompanying files `utils.py` and `kwinnernet.py`.

 ---